 Wright Morris was born in 1910 in Central City, Nebraska.
 He never met his mother because she died shortly after he was born.
 His father was often absent.
 He also was sent for a time to live with his aunt and uncle.
 Later, his father remarried and he got along better with his step-mother than his dad.
 His feelings about these relationships made their way into all of his writings.
 He wrote mostly novels and short stories for which he won awards and recognition.

-He was a very accomplished photographer and traveled around the country taking beautiful black and white photos.
-A published book of his photographs, which paired each photo with a little bit of his writing was the first photo book of its kind.
-(It actually sounds a bit like the forerunner of Pinterest!)
+In addition to being a highly accomplished author, he was also a very accomplished photographer and traveled around the country taking beautiful black and white photos.
+A published book of his photographs, which paired each photo with a little bit of his writing, was the first photo book of its kind.

-This is the fifth stop on our Nebraska Trail!
+This is the sixth stop on our Nebraska Author Adventures Trail.

 Rebecca Blake Beech

 You must be logged in to post a comment.